 December 11, 2021 Letter from Maria Petrou to Dr. Vikas Gulani Regarding Maryland Job Offer Retraction

-This record presents a December 11, 2021 letter from Maria Petrou, mother of Dr. Myria Petrou, addressed to Dr. Vikas Gulani, Chair of Radiology at the University of Michigan.
+This post presents a December 11, 2021 letter from Maria Petrou, mother of Dr. Myria Petrou, addressed to Dr. Vikas Gulani, Chair of Radiology at the University of Michigan.

-The letter documents concerns raised to the University regarding events affecting Dr. Petrou’s professional opportunities following her departure.
+The letter records concerns raised to the University regarding events affecting Dr. Myria Petrou’s professional opportunities following her departure.

 Documented Events Raised in the Letter